GENERAL TERMS AND CONDITIONS

 3.4.
 The guest is responsible for arranging their own insurance to cover both the trip and the terms of their booking/occupancy.
 Examples are travel and leisure insurance, and travel and liability insurance.

 – Gausta adheres to the decisions and directives of public authorities in relation to COVID-19.
-If Gausta and Gaustablikk Høyfjellshotell are closed due to a municipal or state decision, or if the public authorities should decide to implement a quarantine period upon arrival in Norway or ban arrivals from overseas, we will refund guests for all bookings during the relevant period.
-This guarantee applies to bookings made through www.gausta.com, www.gaustablikk.no , the Gausta app, or via our call centre.
+If Gausta and Gaustablikk Høyfjellshotell are closed due to a municipal or state decision, or if the public authorities should decide to implement a quarantine period upon arrival in or out from Norway or ban arrivals from overseas, we will refund guests for all bookings during the relevant period.
+This guarantee applies to bookings made through www.gausta.com, www.gaustablikk.no, the Gausta app, or via our call centre.
 Season passes have separate rules regarding guarantee and refund policy, see paragraph 3.6.

 4.1.
 The guest is responsible for any damage caused to the hotel, hotel room, apartment, or cabin as a result of negligent or wilful behaviour.
 The occupier must treat the rental unit, fixtures, and equipment of the unit in such a way so as not to cause damage or unnecessary wear and tear.
 Damage to the unit caused by the occupier must be compensated by the occupier.
 In the event of damaged fixtures or equipment or of vandalism, or if the occupier sets off the fire alarm, resulting in the emergency services being called out, compensation will be required prior to the occupier’s departure or may be subsequently invoiced.